bsides-zh/bsides-zh.github.io/content/call-for-papers.md

   reflected in the conference agenda, or otherwise shared outside the Program Committee;
-- Going through the mentoring program **offers no guarantee that your talk will get picked**, but it does increase the chances quite a bit.
+- Going through the mentoring program **offers no guarantee that your talk will get selected, but it does increase the chances quite a bit.
 - Naturally, deadlines for participating in the mentoring program are about a month earlier than for regular submissions.